HaveUs AeroTech acquires land parcel in Kolkata as the company continues MRO expansion spree - www.lokmattimes.com

 HaveUs AeroTech acquires land parcel in Kolkata as the company continues MRO expansion spree

-PNN Kolkata (West Bengal) [India], January 24: On the occasion of Netaji Subhash Chandra Bose's anniversary, HaveUs AeroTech is ...
+Kolkata (West Bengal) [India], January 24: On the occasion of Netaji Subhash Chandra Bose’s anniversary, HaveUs AeroTech is thrilled ...

 The remaining land will be developed in the later stage for certain high-end component repairs like Radomes, Auxiliary power units (APUs) and landing gears.